ixacik/localwhisper/README.md

 **On-device speech recognition for macOS** — A private, local dictation app powered by WhisperKit.

-No cloud services.
-No subscriptions.
-Just hold ⌘+Escape and speak.
+No cloud services or subscriptions.

 ## Features